Trustroots/nostroots/README.md

 ## Background

-Hospitality Club was the biggest hospex network in 2004, depended on one person, website down in 2024.
+Hospitality Club was the biggest hospex network in 2004, depended on one person, website down for large parts of 2023.
 CouchSurfing(tm) sold out to venture capital.
 Several other networks are based on proprietary software and/or charge money to be a member.
 As networks grow there is a tendency to grow bureaucracies and budgets, which eventually lead to negative side effects such as usage fees, monetization of user data or too much reliance on donations.

 We think it is worth our time and energy to work towards gift economy social networks that do not rely on any specific person or organization, so effectively we want to make ourselves redundant.